Password Requirements

 To protect the integrity of the PBS systems and information, everyone must follow these guidelines to create and protect passwords.

 - Use a pass phrase that is easy for you to remember, but hard for someone to guess.
-Examples:
+Examples: "somethingaboutHarryIsFun" or "Gracias means thank you"

 - Avoid obvious patterns such as qwerty, abcdef, ggghhh, 123321.